markjprice/cs8dotnetcore3/errata.md

 "This method waits for the user to type some text, then as soon as the user presses Enter, whatever the user has typed is returned as a `string` value."
 Should be:
 "This method waits for the user to press a key or key combination that is then returned as a `ConsoleKeyInfo` value."
-## Page 114 - Writing a gunction that returns a value
+## Page 114 - Writing a function that returns a value
 In Step 2, the code block calls a method named RunSalesTax.
 The method name should be RunCalculateTax:
 ```
 // RunTimesTable();